-The "Damon Leivestad Direct Care Sustainability Act" aims to enhance the Community First Services and Supports (CFSS) program by modifying payment rates and eligibility criteria.
-The bill introduces new enhanced payment rates based on the number of hours of CFSS provided, with specific percentages for different service levels.
-It also establishes professional competency requirements for support workers and allows for reimbursement of CFSS provided in acute care hospital settings.
-Notably, the bill eliminates asset limits for former recipients of medical assistance for employed persons with disabilities aged 65 and older, as well as medical assistance premiums for employed persons with disabilities, thereby increasing financial flexibility for these individuals.
+The "Damon Leivestad Direct Care Sustainability Act" aims to improve the Community First Services and Supports (CFSS) program by modifying payment rates and eligibility criteria.
+The bill introduces enhanced payment rates for CFSS based on professional competency and shift differentials, as well as reimbursement for services provided in acute care hospital settings.
+A significant change is the elimination of asset limits for former recipients of medical assistance for employed persons with disabilities aged 65 and older, along with the removal of medical assistance premiums for these individuals.
+The bill also outlines new requirements for support workers, including necessary training and enrollment processes, and ensures that certain asset considerations do not apply to those who have recently lost their eligibility as employed persons with disabilities.

 Statutes affected: Introduction: 256B.056, 256B.057, 256B.85, 256B.851